astronomer/docs/learn/cross-dag-dependencies.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-When designing Airflow DAGs, it is often best practice to put all related tasks in the same DAG.
+When designing Apache Airflow® DAGs, it is often best practice to put all related tasks in the same DAG.
 However, it's sometimes necessary to create dependencies between your DAGs.
 In this scenario, one node of a DAG is its own complete DAG, rather than just a single task.
 Throughout this guide, the following terms are used to describe DAG dependencies:

 - **Upstream DAG**: A DAG that must reach a specified state before a downstream DAG can run
 - **Downstream DAG**: A DAG that cannot run until an upstream DAG reaches a specified state